rodrigo-cgi/minimalPythonBindingWithSip/readme.md

 g++ -c -Wall -Werror -fpic ../helloSip.cpp g++ -shared -o libhelloSip.so helloSip.o
 ```
-This shared library is built in an unconventional folder, so you need to add the lobrart location to the LD_LIBRARY_PATH, please, change the path bellow and run the command:
+This shared library is built in an unconventional folder, so you need to add the library location to the LD_LIBRARY_PATH, please, change the path bellow and run the command:

 ```
 export LD_LIBRARY_PATH=/path/to/github/cloned/repo/src/build:$LD_LIBRARY_PATH